samtools/hts-specs/htsget.md

 2. client should ignore the media type (if any), treating the payload as a partial blob.

 Note: the base64 text should not be additionally percent encoded.

+### Avoiding re-fetching ticket array URLs

+Clients may use `class` fields and the usual HTTP cache control mechanisms to avoid re-fetching URLs in the ticket array whose contents the client has already downloaded.
+For example, when making multiple requests to fetch reads (or variants) within different regions of the same `<id>` resource, usually the SAM/CRAM (or VCF) headers will not change between requests.
+When the headers are large and the requested regions are small, the headers will constitute most of the downloaded data and it will be advantageous to avoid re-fetching this unchanged data.

+If classes are specified in the ticket, zero or more of the entries at the start of the `urls` array will have class `header`.
+When the client has previously downloaded the resource's SAM/VCF headers, it may reuse these known headers rather than re-fetching the `header`-class URLs.
+(The boundary between the contents of the final `header` URL and the first `body` URL must be at the start of the first data record, as described in FIXME FOOTNOTE FOR BAM/CRAM/VCF/BCF.
+If the resource is BGZF-compressed, the end of the contents of the final `header` URL must be the end of a BGZF block.)

+Clients SHOULD use the usual HTTP caching facilities (`Cache-Control`; `ETag`/`If-None-Match` and/or `Last-Modified`/`If-Modified-Since`) to ensure that reused cached data is still valid.
+If the server has provided `ETag` or `Last-Modified` ticket fields for a particular URL, the client can use them to avoid making even a request/304 round trip for that URL.

 ## Reliability & performance considerations